Danegeld: England

 In England, a hide was notionally an area of land sufficient to support one family; however their true size and economic value varied enormously.
 The hide's purpose was as a unit of assessment and was the basis for the land-tax that became known as Danegeld.
 Initially it was levied as a tribute to buy off Viking invaders but after the Danish Conquest of 1016 it was retained as a permanent land-tax to pay for the realm's defence.

 The Viking expeditions to England were usually led by the Danish kings, but they were composed of warriors from all over Scandinavia, and they eventually brought home more than 100 tonnes of silver.

 Although the tribute payments made to the Vikings, prior to the Norman Conquest, are commonly known as Danegeld, the payments were at the time actually called gafol, meaning "tax" or "tribute".
-In 1012 Æthelred the Unready introduced an annual land tax to pay for a force of Scandinavian mercenaries, led by Thorkell the Tall, to defend the realm.
-Following Æthelred the kings of England used the same tax collection method to fund their own standing armies, this was known as heregeld (army-tax).
+In 1012 Æthelred the Unready introduced an annual land tax to pay for a force of Scandinavian mercenaries, led by Thorkell the Tall, to help defend the realm.
+Following Æthelred the kings of England used the same tax collection method to fund their own standing armies; this was known as heregeld (army-tax).
 Heregeld was abolished by Edward the Confessor in 1051.
 It was the Norman administration who called the tax Danegeld.